-Steam rose, and screams rose—but the doctor unrelentingly held the iron to the flesh below her toes.
+Steam rose, and screams rose higher still—but the doctor unrelentingly pressed the iron to the flesh below her beautiful toes.

 How long was it to last?
-I saw small, feminine muscles bulging as if they could end her woes, breasts distorted by the tension rippling through her torso, thighs quivering, or shivering, or both—so long, at least, that the doctor was overcooking her soles.
+I saw small, feminine muscles bulging as if they could end her pain, breasts distorted by the tension rippling through her torso, thighs quivering, or shivering, or both—so long, I felt, that the doctor must be overcooking her soles.

-The smell of grilled meat was wafting pleasantly through the kiosk, and all were intent on the changing texture of her sizzling foot-pads, when suddenly her right arm flailed out, striking the portly Pasha of Uniforms and Armaments on the mouth and nose.
-Her jeweled rings scraped his nostrils, and blood dripped into his beard.
+The smell of grilled meat began wafting pleasantly through the kiosk, and all were intent on the changing texture of her sizzling foot-pads, when suddenly her right arm flailed out, striking the portly Pasha of Uniforms and Armaments on the mouth and nose.
+Her jeweled rings scraped his nostrils, sending blood dripping into his beard.

 At last, with a final sheet of steam rising between the doctor’s face and the odalisque’s feet, the operation was finished, and he stepped back, exhausted.

-After he recovered himself, he told us “the cauterization was as successful as could be hoped, despite the negligence of one of my volunteer restrainers—” he glanced sharply at the offending person without allowing him an opportunity to reply— “since the critical matter is the steadiness of the lower limbs.
-If the enlivening humors created by cauterization are to pervade her body in the correct direction, which is clockwise, it’s necessary for precisely equal heat and pressure to reach both feet at once, so that the natural action of the liver isn’t driven into retrograde.
-Of course I hardly expect an amateur audience to understand such subtleties; but you stand assured that I’ve done my doctoral duties to a degree of perfection well beyond your ability to understand.”
+The Sultan’s Surgeon took a moment to recover himself before presenting an updated prognosis.
+“Despite the negligence of my volunteer restrainers—” he glanced sharply at the offending person without allowing him an opportunity to reply— “the operation was as successful as could be hoped, since the critical matter is the steadiness of the lower limbs.
+If the enlivening humors generated by cauterization are to pervade her body in the correct direction, which is clockwise, it’s necessary for precisely equal heat and pressure to reach both feet at once, so that the natural action of the liver isn’t driven into retrograde.
+Of course one doesn’t expect the lay public to understand such subtleties; but you may rest assured I’ve done my doctoral duties with due diligence.”

 The portly Pasha of Uniforms and Armaments, a man I later came to know better than I wished to, and whose persistent advocacy for war with the Occident always struck me as remarkably independent of any particular circumstances that might be more or less propitious for aggression, had been waiting for a pause in the doctor’s case report, and now spoke up in defense of his poor grip strength.

-“Nothing could have prepared me for the unnatural energy that possessed this fragile female arm.
-A lesser man, one who had not maintained the strength of his youth as well as I have, would have been felled outright, not merely bloodied by her blow.
-The immense surge of vitality generated by the operation surely overflowed her body’s capacity, necessitating, through some biological law, an immense, uncontainable release of energy at an opposite extremity.
-You should have given every volunteer clear warning of the risks attending this operation, and required us to sign a waiver after examining the terms in detail with our legal counsels; for had the damage to my nose been any more severe, you’d be exposed to a potentially ruinous legal liability for medical malpractice–one that no kadi would dismiss even if your sole-singeing skill succeeds in saving this odalisque’s life.”
+“Nothing could’ve prepared me for the unnatural energy that possessed such a feminine arm.
+A lesser man, one who’d not maintained the strength of his youth so well as I have, would have been felled outright.
+The immense surge of vitality produced by this cauterization operation evidently overflowed her body’s capacity, necessitating, by some scientific law with which the doctor should be more familiar than I, an equally immense release of energy at the opposite extremity.
+He should have given every volunteer clear warning of the risks attending their assistance, and required us to sign a waiver after examining the terms in the presence of legal counsel.”
+He’d thus far been insisting to the assembled pashas, but now directed his offended sense of justice toward the culpable party.
+“Had the wounds to my nose been as severe as those I so nearly sustained in battle, you’d be exposed to a ruinous liability for medical malpractice—one that no kadi could dismiss even if your sole-singeing skill does succeed in saving the odalisque.”

 “Be that as it may,” said the Chief Eunuch’s Secretary, sparing the accused from formulating a response, “for the time being we should allow the doctor to focus his mind on the well-being of the witness.”
-He bent over the table.
+He bent his long form down toward the table.

-The eunuch repeated himself, pronouncing the same words even more slowly, and though the odalisque’s shivering diminished, her awareness seemed to be ebbing as well, and her eyelids dipped lower and lower.
+The eunuch repeated himself, pronouncing the same words even more slowly.
+Though the odalisque’s shivering diminished, her awareness seemed to be ebbing as well; her eyelids dipped lower and lower.
 The extreme potency of the emergency double cauterization operation, which had initially inspired such a vigorous and healthful reaction, was already leaving her body.

-“Will she recover, doctor?” asked the eunuch, “there must be some other way you can grant her a few more moments of awareness.”
+“Will she recover, doctor?” asked the eunuch.
+“There must be some other way you can grant her a few more moments of consciousness.”

 “Her condition may be too grave for even a double podiatric cauterization operation to pull her back from the brink.
-But the resources of medical science offer me one final therapy.
-By administering a weak and slow-acting poison, which purges evil humors at the modest price of irreversible damage to her organs and tissues, I can extend her life by an average of ninety seconds.
-As with so many of our best medical procedures, we must hurt our patients a small amount if we’re to heal them a large amount.
-In such a desperate case it will be necessary to greatly increase the initial dose of the healing poison rather than administering it gradually over the course of three- or four-score days according to the usual procedure.”
+But the resources of medical science offer me one further therapy.
+By administering a weak and slow-acting poison, which purges unbalanced humors at the modest price of irreversible damage to her organs and tissues, I can extend her life by approximately ninety seconds.
+As it is with so many of the most effective medical procedures, if we’re to heal our patients we must first do a little harm.
+In such a desperate case it will be necessary to greatly increase the initial dose of the healing poison rather than administering it gradually over the course of three- or fourscore days according to the usual treatment plan.”

 “Provided she’s fully conscious and able to respond to questions, ninety seconds would make all the difference for an investigation that’s vital to harem security,” said the Chief Eunuch’s Secretary.
 “Please, do your duty as a doctor, and poison this odalisque to life without delay.”

 On the first dose she swayed her head and some of the liquid dribbled around her mouth; diluted by sweat, it drew a periwinkle line down the side of her chin.
-After that mishap, his assistant held her jaw while the doctor poured in the remaining three doses.
+After that mishap the assistant held her jaw while the doctor poured in the remaining three.

 Her eyes snapped open.

 She seemed, for the first time, completely alert.
-The Chief Eunuch’s Secretary, who had hardly budged from her side while she was being medicated, immediately pronounced his question a third time; the pashas and eunuchs alike held their breath, waiting to see if she would respond.
+The Chief Eunuch’s Secretary, who’d hardly budged from her side while she was being medicated, immediately pronounced his question a third time; the pashas and eunuchs held their breath.

 She lifted her head, looked directly at him, and squeezed out her answer with the atonal rasp of a flamingo lost in a sandstorm.
 “I remember.
-I remember I saw…” her eyes widened with excitement, blue irises giving the impression of perfect lucidity.
-“I remember I saw… I saw… I… I—”
+I remember I saw . . .” her eyes widened with excitement, blue irises attesting to perfect lucidity.
+“I remember I saw . . .
+I saw . . .
+I . . .
+I—”

-And then, with her eyes and mouth still open and the end of the sentence still rising in her throat, she was dead.
+And then, with her eyes and mouth still open and the end of her sentence still rising up from the bottom of her throat, she was dead.

-The dead redhead lay there limp, all four limbs hanging from the examination and autopsy table—like a freshly removed banana peel turned inside out.
-The Chief Eunuch’s Secretary was inconsolable, for she’d left him no clues to explain the chaos in the harem.
+The dead redhead lay limp, all four limbs hanging from the examination and autopsy table—like a freshly removed banana peel turned inside out.
+The Chief Eunuch’s Secretary was inconsolable: she’d left him no clues to explain the chaos in the harem.

-“You said I had ninety seconds!” the eunuch turned on the doctor in shrill rage.
+“You said I had ninety seconds!” he turned on the doctor in shrill rage.

-“You,” said the eunuch “are now responsible for correcting this… this… travesty.
+“You,” said the eunuch, “are now responsible for correcting this . . . this . . . travesty.
 It’s essential to harem security that we determine the cause of her death.
-The number of prominent pashas and eunuchs congregated here today should be proof enough that the sandstorm of suspicion over the seraglio is a serious threat to the safety of our sultan’s entire almost endless empire!”
+The number of prominent pashas and eunuchs congregated here today should be proof enough that the sandstorm of suspicion blowing through the seraglio is a serious threat to the safety of our sultan’s entire almost endless empire!”

-I wondered how the doctor could possibly conduct an accurate autopsy now that I’d witnessed him healing the odalisque to death in three distinct ways, whose effects surely compounded and confused each other; but I supposed such treatments were common enough that they wouldn’t alter the usual accuracy of his conclusions.
+It was difficult to imagine how the doctor could possibly conduct an accurate autopsy after healing the odalisque to death in three distinct ways, whose effects surely compounded and confused each other; but I supposed such treatments were common enough that they wouldn’t alter the usual accuracy of his conclusions.

-The Sultan’s Surgeon now washed his hands, which had been covered in a layer of charcoal during the cauterization, in a basin provided by his assistant; the water was quickly stained black.
+He washed his hands, which had been covered by a layer of soot during the cauterization, in a basin provided by his assistant; the water was quickly stained black.
 Then he glanced over his former patient.